reneoctavio/sparkify/README.md

 - `Sparkify-Mini.ipynb` - A Jupyter Notebook running the analysis and model with the mini dataset
 - `Sparkify-Full.ipynb` - A Jupyter Notebook running the analysis and model with the full dataset
+- `coefficients.xlsx` - The coefficients of the Logistic Regression model train on the full dataset

 ## Summary of the results